High hedges

 We act as independent and impartial arbitrator.
 We seek to strike a balance between the competing rights of neighbours.
 We take into account the facts and circumstances of each individual case when making our decision.

-If we decide to issue the High Hedge notice, it will set out:
+If we decide to issue the High Hedge Notice, it will set out:

 - what actions the hedge owner needs to take